 - 10-speed automatic

 To begin with, it depends on the kind of transmission going inside a car how many miles it will continue to function well.
-However, it is usually between 130,000 and 180,000 miles a transmission lasts in the Honda Odyssey.
+However, it is usually between 130,000 and 180,000 miles a transmission lasts in the Honda Odyssey which is quite close to the 200,000 plus miles you can expect from an Odyssey.
 It is also noted that while newer models do not pose any particular problem, the older ones tend to premature transmission failure.

 Provided that you want to replace the transmission of your Honda Odyssey, it is natural to have an idea about the costs of its transmissions.
 For your convenience, we have highlighted the prices of ones that go in the production span of the Honda Odyssey.